-The EPC Contractor and O&M Company will need to delegate responsibility for implementation of the ESMS and wider environmental and social management and compliance to a full-time member(s) of staff at the Project site.
+The EPC Contractors and O&M Company will need to delegate responsibility for implementation of the ESMS and wider environmental and social management and compliance to a full-time member(s) of staff at the Projects sites.

-The staff may be the HSE Manager or the Environmental and Safety Manager, a member of the HSSE Team or a specific Environmental & Safety Officer.
-Regardless of the 'title' of this role, this person will be the primary project contact beneath the Project Company to implement the ESMS and will report to management, who will further report to the Project Company.
+The E&S Manager (under each EPC Contractor and O&M) will be the primary project contact beneath the Projects Companies to implement the ESMS and will report to management, who will further report to the Projects Companies.